Shakierguide707/Valorant-Triggerbot/README.md

 # VERY IMPORTANT

+Due to an update to Valorant (which causes all mouse input to be ignored) versions 2.2 and below no longer work!

 # Installation Version 2.0 or newer:

 1. For the Valorant Trigger Aimbot it is absolutely necessary to start the file in admin mode!